Lower School Teaching Staff

 Middle School Teaching Staff

-7th / 8th Grade Crew Leader
+7th / 8th Grade Math and Science Teacher

-7th / 8th Grade Crew Leader
+7th / 8th Grade ELA and Humanities Teacher

-7th / 8th Grade Music Teacher
+7th to 12th-grade Music Teacher

 Mark graduated with a Music Education degree from University of Massachusetts Amherst.
 He enjoys performing music and teaching students of all ages.
 His teaching methods are diverse and oriented towards each student’s specific musical personality.
 He spent nine years as a Faculty Instructor for the Summer Institute for the Gifted teaching music courses at Princeton University, UCLA, Drew University and Bryn Mawr College.
 He also worked as a high school music director for a private boarding school for seven years.
 His original compositions have been featured on University of Princeton radio (WPRB 103.3) and his projects have opened for many international touring acts including Ween, The Wailers, Bernie Worrell (P-Funk and Talking Heads) and Vernon Reed (Living Color).

-7th / 8th Grade Art Teacher
+7th to 12th-grade Art Teacher

 Charlotte was born and raised in Maryland, outside of Washington D.C.
 She studied Fine Arts and Anthropology at Skidmore College in upstate New York.
 Directly following her graduation in 2004, she took a cross-country road trip with her best friend, eventually landing in San Francisco.
 There she pursued her longtime passion of working in textile and apparel industries while intermittently traveling and volunteering with youth in the visual arts.
 In 2011, Charlotte received a teaching fellowship in a newly evolved Design research program at UC Davis where she completed her MFA in Textiles.
 Realizing the joy she found working one-on-one with students, she acquired her California teaching credential in Art.
 She trained at a Waldorf-inspired high school in Sacramento and taught for one year in the Central Valley before joining her husband in Truckee.

-7th / 8th Grade Spanish Teacher
+7th to 12th-grade Spanish Teacher

 A graduate of UC Davis (BA) with a Major in International Relations and Minors in Spanish and Anthropology and a MA in Cultural Anthropology from the Universidad de las Américas, Puebla, Mexico, Michelle has been a bilingual teacher for over 25 years.
 Michelle has studied, worked and lived all of her adult life in or around the Spanish language.
 Michelle’s teaching background includes pre K through college formal classroom instruction though she has also directed her own private language school “Learn Spanish Now!” while teaching students of all ages throughout the greater Northern California, Nevada County and the Tahoe regions for the past 17 years after she returned to Northern California, from Mexico in 1996 to marry her true love and start a family.
 Michelle’s passion for all things Spanish and the art of teaching allows her to constantly implement her dream of connecting people in the world while helping them realize their goals, strengths and passions through learning and language every day.
 She currently also lives her family dream in Tahoe with her husband Mark and their three boys, Clay, Jason and Carter.